Level 2 Apprenticeship

 Typically 24 months (some apprentices could complete sooner depending on their previous experience and qualifications, their perfomance during the apprenticeship and the opportunity to develop their skills and knowledge in the workplace) practical period with 3-month End Point Assessment window.

 Costs will be dependent on several factors such as age of apprentice and size of employer.
 Please contact our Business Services team on 01273 892127 for more information.

 - Maths and English and Science grade 4 or above

 To enrol onto an apprenticeship programme you need to be employed with a contract of employment.
 If you have an employer lined up or are already employed please contact our Apprenticeship Team on 01273 892127 or via email.

-Discounts on a suite of college courses e.g. Level 2 Award in the Safe use of Pesticides.
+- Discount on LandPro Training suite of qualifications and assessments e.g. Level 2 Award in the Safe use of Pesticides.